 Foreign visitors to Japan plunge 58% in Feb on coronavirus

-The number of foreign visitors to Japan plunged 58% in February from a year earlier, government data showed on Thursday, as the coronavirus pandemic takes a heavy toll of the tourism industry.
+The coronavirus pandemic is hitting hard at Japan's tourism industry, with the number of foreign visitors plunging 58% in February from a year earlier, government data showed on Thursday.
 Total foreign arrivals, including those for tourism and business, declined to 1.09 million from 2.60 million in the corresponding month last year, the Japan National Tourism Organization said.
 It was the fifth straight month of declines.

 "With the impact of the new coronavirus, demand for overseas travel in many markets including Japan has been curbed," the agency said in a statement.
 "We will promote travel to Japan while closely monitoring future market trends."
 Tourism has emerged as a key driver for Japan's retail and hospitality industries in recent years as they try to offset weak domestic consumption by an aging and shrinking population.